-The Surface Neo is one of these new devices.
-It has two 9in screens, so it’s a bit like two tablets tablets joined with a hinge.
+The Surface Neo is one of the aforementioned new devices.
+It has two 9in screens, so it’s a bit like two tablets joined with a hinge.
 Except that it’s way more than that.

 When both screens are visible, you can choose to run a different app on each one (a web browser and Word, say) or make a single app spread across both screens in an intelligent way that isn’t just zooming to fill the space.

 Rotate it from landscape to portrait, flip it to tent mode for desk use (where the hinge is at the top and you can see just one screen or attach the keyboard and apps will automatically rearrange themselves to suit, and the interface adjusts itself for touch- or keyboard/pen input.

 It also looks like there will be dynamic wallpapers, which automatically adjust over time similar to what you'll find in recent versions of macOS.
 These can take the form of a landscape darkening as you approach the evening or elements like clouds and birds changing during the day.